thegreatape/thegreata.pe-source/_posts/2015-06-03-extracting-testable-javascript-from-jquery-soup.markdown

 {% endraw %}
 {% endhighlight %}

-Now the code that's run on page load can simply instantiate an instance of `UserSearch` and call `bindForm`:
+Now the code that's run on page load can simply create an instance of `UserSearch` and call `bindForm`:

 {% highlight coffeescript %}
 {% raw %}